Dovid Katz: Holocaust history and human rights activism

 Professor Katz was apparently the first to publicly challenge the 2008 Prague Declaration in two May 2009 op-eds, in The Jewish Chronicle and The Irish Times.
 He subsequently contributed articles to The Guardian (in 2010), Tablet magazine (2010), The Jerusalem Post (2011), the London Jewish News (2012), The Times of Israel (2012), and other publications.
-He has lectured on these issues at the Jewish National Fund in Adelaide, Australia (May 2011), Lund University in Sweden (May 2010), Monash University in Melbourne (June 2011), Musée d'Aquitaine in Bordeaux (March 2012), Rutgers University (Nov 2008), University of Pennsylvania (Nov 2008), University of South Carolina at Columbia (March 2011), the Woodrow Wilson Center's Kennan Institute in Washington, D.C.
-(March 2011), University of London (April 2009), and Yeshiva University (March 2011), among others.

 His professorship at Vilnius University was terminated after eleven years in 2010 after he published several articles critical of Lithuanian prosecutors' campaign against Holocaust survivors who joined the partisans.
-He began (and continues) to lecture quite widely.
-In 2016 was appointed professor (on an adjunct basis) at Vilnius Gediminas Technical University (VGTU), in the Department of Philosophy and Cultural Studies, where he taught courses in Creative Writing and Ethics, until taking leave in 2020.
+He began to lecture internationally.
+In 2016 was appointed professor (on an adjunct basis) at Vilnius Gediminas Technical University (VGTU), in the Department of Philosophy and Cultural Studies, where he taught courses in Creative Writing and Ethics, until retiring in 2020.

-In September 2009 Katz launched the openly partisan online journal HolocaustInTheBaltics.com, which was renamed a year later DefendingHistory.com, and came to include contributions by several dozen authors; it has sections on the regional glorification of local Nazi collaborators, and the related "exotic tourism" as well as Opinion, Books, Film and History sections.
-Over time, DefendingHistory has also become one of the addresses for resources in Litvak (Lithuanian Jewish) affairs, including culture, history, news, tourism and "dark tourism."

-In 2012 he co-authored (with Danny Ben-Moshe) The Seventy Years Declaration, signed on the occasion of the 70th anniversary of the Wannsee Conference by 71 European parliamentarians (MPs and MEPs, including Conservatives and Liberals as well as Social Democrats and Labor, also—eight Lithuanian Social Democratic parliamentarians).
-He was invited to present it formally to Martin Schulz, president of the European Parliament, in Strasbourg on March 14, 2012.